-During 2015, the Bank adopted a Director Fee Plan.
+The Bank has a Director Fee Plan.
 The Plan allows for non-employee directors to elect to receive a specified percentage of fees for services on the Board of Directors in the form of shares of the Bank's common stock.
 The purchase price for these shares is the volume weighted average price of the Bank's common stock as reported on the over-the-counter market on the OTCQX Marketplace for Banks, for the calendar quarter for which a Director's compensation is payable.
-During 2015, the Bank sold 2,387 shares of common stock under this Plan.
+During 2016 and 2015, the Bank sold 4,864 and 2,387 shares of common stock under this Plan.